LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 60703 MUSEUM USERS 3 Credit Hours

 Families, individuals and students visit museums and community institutions for a variety of purposes including leisure, education and curiosity.
-Introduction to the research and theory on museum user experience.
-Inquiry involves examining notions of learning, engagement, and transformative experiences of users, characteristics of users and the social dynamics of the museum experience.
-In addition, reviews several programmatic techniques and methods used in museums to increase engagement and learning for patrons.
+This course introduces students to the research and theory on museum user experience using a contextual approach to understanding museum users via the personal, socio-cultural and physical.
+This inquiry will involve examining notions of learning, engagement, and transformative experiences of users, characteristics of users, and the social dynamics of the museum experience.
+In addition, this course will review several programmatic techniques and methods used in museums to increase engagement and learning for visitors and take the student through all aspects of a museum visit, from beginning to end.

 Schedule Type: Lecture